psychemedia/storytelling-notes/giant-three-golden-hairs.md

 So he wrote this letter: 'Dear wife, have this lad put forthwith to death, else he will undo us all.'

 Nameless set out with the letter for the queen, but on his way to the city lost himself in a forest, and there met a lady in white who said to him, 'You have lost yourself.
-Come to my hut, and rest a bit; then I 'll soon bring you to the queen.'
+Come to my hut, and rest a bit; then I'll soon bring you to the queen.'

 She led Nameless to her hut, and there he fell fast asleep.
 The old lady took the letter from his pocket, burnt it, and put another in its stead.
 When the lad awoke, to his great amazement he found himself in front of the king's house.
 So he went in to the queen and gave her the letter, in which stood written: 'Dear wife, at once call the pope, and let him plight this lad to our daughter.
 I wish him to marry her, else a great ill will befall us.'